|A Character at a Sant Joan Fireworks Display|

-You may find it difficult to find any official information about is taking place in the local barrios.
+You may find it difficult to find any official information about what is taking place in the local barrios.
 During the day and early evening, keep your eyes peeled for squares where displays are being set up and prepared for the evening.
 If you find one that catches your eye, return there for around the time when it starts to get dark and you are sure to see an interesting show.

 The only official food of Sant Joan is called the 'Coque'.
 These are bread style cakes that you will see in bakery windows throughout the city.
 There are various types available - both sweet and savoury.
 Some contain crackling, fruit and nuts or cream.
 The one ingredient that they all share in common is anise - giving all of the Coques a distinctive aniseed flavour.

 The main festivities for the Feast of Sant Joan take place on 23 June - Midsummer's Eve.
-Rather like Christmas Eve, this is not actually a public holiday, so you will find that all of the bars, shops, restaurants and shops are open as normal on these days.
+Rather like Christmas Eve, this is not actually a public holiday, so you will find that all of the bars, shops, restaurants are open as normal on these days.

 The 24 June is a public holiday in Barcelona.
-You will find that most of the bars, shops, restaurants and shops are closed for the day.
+You will find that most of the bars, shops, restaurants are closed for the day.
 On this day in Barcelona there is a definite 'day after' feeling in the air.
 The only people that you are likely to see in the streets are the bin men working diligently to clean up the fireworks packets, beer bottles and streamers that line the pavements.
 Many people will have danced until the early morning and so curtains are closed as people sleep off hangovers.

 If you wish to experience the magic without being caught up in the craziness of the beach, you may wish to head into the hills and watch the city from above.
 You could head up to Montjuïc castle with a picnic and watch the firework displays taking place all over the city.

 |Fireworks Display in Barceloneta|